Skip to main content

 The Raja of Bundi had arrived at Burhanpur after a win in the war of Paranda.
 He had met the crown prince Dara and was honoured with a sword and elephant before he came to pay his respect to the Padishah Begum as per the norms of the court.

 Jahanara was writing in her room.
-Her maid came with the news “Begum Sahib, The Raja of Bundi has arrived at court; he is at the Bagh to pay you his respect.”
+Her maid came with the news, “Begum Sahib, the Raja of Bundi has arrived at court; he is at the Bagh to pay you his respect.”

-“Tell him to sit at the courtyard of my bagh, I will be there.”
+“Tell him to sit in the courtyard of my bagh, I will be there.”
 She had risen from her place, covered her face in the veil of her dupatta and walked to the place where he waited.

-“ Begum Sahib” he had acknowledged her presence with a salutation.
+“ Begum Sahib”, he had acknowledged her presence with a salutation.
 She returned the bow with a nod.
 She was sitting inside the arch while he was on the other side of the Purdah, the sun shining over his head as he took his seat on the velvet carpet that had been laid.

 She had asked him in a great hurry, “What do Rajputs define as love?”